-Recycled polyester lessens our dependence on petroleum-based materials.
+Recycled polyester decreases our dependence on virgin petroleum-based materials.

 We’re making progress

 Where We Are

 We began making recycled polyester from plastic soda bottles back in 1993—the first outdoor- clothing manufacturer to transform trash into fleece.
 Almost 30 years later, we’ve incorporated recycled polyester into our hard shells, boardshorts, fleece and Capilene® baselayers, and overall have only 5% virgin polyester (by weight) left in our line.
 We’re actively working to convert that remaining amount to recycled material.